baytuni/slurm/README.rst

 Slurm Workload Manager
 --------------------------------------------------------

-This is the Slurm Workload Manager.
+This is slightly modified version 19.05.2 of Slurm Workload Manager. select_cons_res plugin is modified to release gres resources of suspended suspended jobs as well.
+The jobs must be submitted with --gres-flags=disable-binding.
+Alternatively in job_submit lua plugin GRES_DISABLE_BIND bitflag can be added to job_desc.bitflags.

 Slurm is an open-source cluster resource management and job scheduling system that strives to be simple, scalable, portable, fault-tolerant, and interconnect agnostic.
 Slurm currently has been tested only under Linux.